Message from the Chair

 Based on the U.S. Department of Labor, the growing demand for geoscientists outpaces the number of students earning geosciences degrees and there will be a significant shortfall of geoscientists by the year 2024.
 The National Science Foundation has invested millions in response to this challenge facing our society.
 The key to the success of this campaign is to get more students to discover geosciences earlier, better understand the exciting and rewarding experiences of this field, and choose geosciences as a fulfilling career.

 Our geoscience graduates are in high demand by employers and find success in a number of career paths.
 Students may earn a Bachelor's, Master's, or Ph.D. degrees in Geosciences, and can also choose to pursue our popular undergraduate or graduate GIS certificates.
 We are a leader in distance learning and select Bachelor's, Master's degrees and GIS certificates can be completed fully or partially online.
 Geosciences is also a key contributor to FAU’s M.S. in Environmental Science program and has close ties with the Center for Environmental Studies.

 Please explore our website and contact us should you need more information or have any questions.
 We are delighted to help you explore geosciences further and share with you how our students and faculty have been exploring the world!

-Chair and Professor, Department of Geosciences
+Interim Chair and Associate Professor, Department of Geosciences

 The Department of Geosciences will provide students with high-quality science education and expose them to professional practices and research centered on Earth Systems Science, Human-Environmental Interactions, and Geospatial Information Sciences.
 The Department aims for excellence in teaching, research, and creative activity, and strives to serve the university, local, regional, and global communities through its research, degree programs, certificates, course offerings, professional training, mentoring, outreach, and creativity.